Terrell Brown Jr.: Professional career

 After going undrafted in the 2022 NBA draft, Brown joined the Minnesota Timberwolves for Summer League.
 On October 22, 2022, Brown was selected by the College Park Skyhawks in the 2022 NBA G League draft with the 7th overall pick.
 However, he was waived 6 days later.
 On November 15, he signed with the Memphis Hustle.

 On October 20, 2023, Brown signed with the Charlotte Hornets, but was waived the next day.
 On October 29, he signed with the Greensboro Swarm.

+On August 6, 2026, Brown agreed to a contract with the Utah Jazz.